yIFANNO2/PL-Mix/README.md

 ## CAM refinement & Pseudo label generation
 Completing PLmix Training and Inference

-We have successfully integrated PLmix for training and inference by following these steps.
+We have successfully enhanced the quality of CAMs in the benchmark using PLmix by following these steps.
 For subsequent steps, including Stage 2 (Refine CAM) and Stage 3 (Segmentation Model Training), please refer to the [MuSCLe benchmark](https://github.com/SCoulY/MuSCLe?tab=readme-ov-file).

 We thank MuSCLe for providing the code and framework for these subsequent stages.